George Barker (poet)

 George Granville Barker (26 February 1913 - 27 October 1991) was an English poet.
 He identified with the New Apocalyptics movement, which reacted against 1930s realism with mythical and surrealistic themes.
-His long liaison with Elizabeth Smart was the subject of her cult-novel By Grand Central Station I Sat Down and Wept.
+His long liaison with Elizabeth Smart was the subject of her novel By Grand Central Station I Sat Down and Wept.

 Life and work

 George Barker was born on 26 February 1913 in Loughton, Essex, a stone's throw from Epping Forest.
 His father, George Barker (1879–1965), who had worn many hats from a temporary police constable to a butler at Gray's Inn, brought to the family a history of military service, having risen to the rank of Major during World War I. Marion Frances (1881–1953), née Taaffe, his mother, hailed from Mornington, County Meath.
 It was in Chelsea, London, at the age of six months, that Barker began his urban odyssey.

-Barker’s youth was spent in the company of his younger brother Kit, who would later make his mark as a painter.
-Their upbringing later in Battersea and subsequently at Upper Addison Gardens, Holland Park exposed them to a vibrant milieu that undeniably seeded Barker’s poetic sensibilities.
+Barker's youth was spent in the company of his younger brother Kit, who would later make his mark as a painter.
+Their upbringing later in Battersea and subsequently at Upper Addison Gardens, Holland Park exposed them to a vibrant milieu that undeniably seeded Barker's poetic sensibilities.

 His formal education began at an L.C.C. school and continued at Regent Street Polytechnic.
 However, the confines of structured learning could not contain Barker's burgeoning creative energy.
 Leaving school early, he meandered through various jobs before finding his true calling in poetry.
 His early works, including Thirty Preliminary Poems (1933), Poems (1935), and Calamiterror (1937)—the latter a fervent response to the Spanish Civil War and a scathing critique of the Spanish Nationalists. —heralded the arrival of a formidable literary talent.

-The 1930s saw Barker’s association with T.S.
-Eliot at Faber and Faber, a connection that proved pivotal.
+The 1930s saw Barker's association with T. S. Eliot at Faber & Faber, a connection that proved pivotal.
 This endorsement led to his appointment as Professor of English Literature in 1939 at Tohoku University (Sendai, Miyagi, Japan).
 His time there, though cut short by the war, was artistically fruitful, giving birth to the Pacific Sonnets.